trteodor/Unit_Tests_EmbCode_example/README.md

 To download this repository tap in your command line:
 * git clone --recursive https://github.com/trteodor/UnitTest_InEmbedded_Ex_OnSTM32F103RB_Unity_non-recmake

-And after that you can start your adventure! :)
+Now you can start your adventure! :)

 To compile this project i used: